alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 ---------------------------------

 At this point, it's worth considering whether we can take any lessons from this problem.
-The result suggests that even with no information on alternative choices, we could use a random action to improve our current standing.
-It would be really, really nice if this was applicable to real life decisions, since we often have very little information on the outcomes of different choices.
+If we substitute "given an envelope" with "given an action", and "dollars" with "utility", this result suggests that even with no information on alternative choices, we could use a random action to improve our current standing.
+In real life, we often have very little information on how different actions will play out, so this power to bias towards improvement is appealing.
-However, in real life there are usually much more than two possible actions, so we should first consider whether this two envelope framework is even valid.
+However, in real life there are usually much more than two possible actions, so we should first consider whether the two envelope framework is even valid.

 When there are $$n$$ envelopes instead of $$2$$ envelopes, we can no longer aim for only the best envelope.
 The switch could slightly help us, slightly hurt us,